The Best Questions To Ask IT Candidates in an Interview

 5. Describe your process for quality control.

-No matter what the specifics of your IT job, it no doubt comes with a certain level of expectations about the quality of the work or product.
+No matter the specifics of your IT job, it no doubt comes with a certain level of expectations about the quality of the work or product.
 How will a candidate meet these expectations?
 What prior experience do they have in this area?
-You want to see that quality isn’t an afterthought, but a core part of the candidate’s approach to their work.
+You want to see that quality isn’t an afterthought but a core part of the candidate’s approach to their work.

 6. Let’s say the CTO comes to you with [insert common challenge candidate would face in the role].
 How would you handle it?

-This is a situational interview question that requires the candidate to think in hypotheticals about how they’d react in a future situation.
+This situational interview question requires the candidate to think in hypotheticals about how they’d react in a future situation.
 It will help you understand how a candidate thinks through problems and whether they’re able to take a bigger task and break it down into smaller, achievable parts to get the job done.

-7. What questions do you have for us?
+11. What questions do you have for us?

 Don’t forget to leave time at the end for this all-important IT interview question.
 This not only helps contribute to a positive candidate experience, but it can also help you see where their head is at after their first face-to-face interaction with your company.